-Mailspring, previously know as Nylas Mail or Nylas N1 is next-generation email app built with open web technologies.
+Mailspring, formerly known as Nylas Mail or Nylas N1 is a next-generation email app built with open web technologies.
 It has a really modern and slick user interface.

-Even thought it offers many features, most of them are limited to a premium subscription.
+Even though it offers many features, most of them are limited to a premium subscription.

 Do note that many readers warn of terrible support by the Mailspring team, so feel free to give it a try if you do not mind that.